space space space

 Repentance and Penance

 Through the sacrament of baptism we promise to accept the redemption brought about by Christ.
 In baptism, personal sins are washed away.
 But after baptism we can still commit sin.
 Sin is essentially a rejection of our redemption, and that rejection separates us from God.
 And so, to repair that damage and get back to God, we need to repent our sins and pay for the mystical damage they have caused.
-Thus, through the payment of repentance and penance, we can be purified—starting in this life and then completed in Purgatory—of all that is not holy, so that the desire for holy love will grow and overshadow every other desire.
+Thus, through the payment of repentance and penance, we can be purified—starting in this life and then completed in Purgatory—of all that is not holy, so that the desire for holy love will be purified of every other desire.

-The penance that we do in this life is the willing enduring of suffering, very similar to the penance done in Purgatory.
+The penance that we do in this life is the willing acceptance of suffering, very similar to the penance done in Purgatory.
 But in this life the suffering is the graceful and uncomplaining acceptance of all tribulations we encounter while still alive, whereby we can say, “I accept this distress as reparation for all the obstruction of and damage to God’s will that was done by my past sins.
-My graceful endurance of this suffering signifies my love for God and is my voluntary expiation for my grievous offenses to God.”
+My graceful acceptance of this suffering signifies my love for God and is my voluntary expiation for my grievous offenses to God.”

-Note carefully that, contrary to popular belief, the purifying, penitential suffering in Purgatory is not punishment.
+Note carefully that, contrary to popular belief, the purification in Purgatory is not punishment.
 In its psychological sense, punishment is a technique to decrease specific behavior.
 After death, however, there is no need to decrease sinful behavior.
 There is, though, a need to purge from all souls the desire to sin which is spiritually bound to all the sins the souls have committed through the course of their lives.
 This purging of a desire and all the harm brought into the world through its associated sins has been falsely called “punishment,” but it is properly called purification.

 Thus, even though God forgives our sins when we repent them while we are alive—that is, He constantly welcomes us back to Him despite our sins—the stain of our sins must be removed from us completely, after death, in Purgatory before we can endure the fire of His love in Heaven.
 In Heaven, any stain of impurity will burn and torment a soul, so an impure soul will fling itself out of Heaven.